onwuvic/MyDiary/README.md

 * Clone the repository by entering the command `git clone https://github.com/onwuvic/MyDiary.git` in the terminal.
 * Navigate to the project folder using `cd MyDiary` on your terminal (or command prompt)
 * After cloning, install the application's dependencies with the command `npm install`.
+* Rename .env.sample file to .env fill all the parameters
-* After this, you can then start the server with the command: `npm start`.
+* After this, you can then start the server with the command: `npm run dev`.

 ### Testing
 To ensure that your installation is successful you'll need to run tests.